-This student club serves as a meeting space for inventors, engineers, technology-oriented artists, and entrepreneurs.
-Club activities foster cross-disciplinary collaboration, design of novel software and devices, as well as the exchange of valuable science, technology, and teamwork design skills.
-Members of this society work on practical hands-on-projects, such as building drones and other programmable machines.
+This student club serves as a meeting space for inventors, engineers, technology-oriented artists and entrepreneurs.
+Club activities foster cross-disciplinary collaboration, design of novel software and devices, as well as the exchange of valuable science, technology and teamwork design skills.
+Members of these society work on practical hands-on-projects, such a building Drones and other programmable machines.